DawnbrandBots/deck-transfer-for-master-duel/README.md

 ## Installing on Android

-Unfortunately, most Android browsers do not support extensions.
+Firefox for Android supports browser extensions.
+Simply install from [Firefox add-ons](https://addons.mozilla.org/firefox/addon/deck-transfer-for-master-duel/?utm_source=github&utm_campaign=readme) like on desktop.

-Firefox Beta supports installing extensions beyond the recommended list.
+~~Firefox Beta supports installing extensions beyond the recommended list.
 If you are interested, you can follow the same instructions as [Indie Wiki Buddy](https://getindie.wiki/firefox-mobile/?utm_source=dawnbrand) to set up.
-You can either create your own collection or use collection owner [`17816848`](https://addons.mozilla.org/en-CA/firefox/collections/17816848/deck-transfer-for-master-duel/) and collection name `deck-transfer-for-master-duel`.
+You can either create your own collection or use collection owner [`17816848`](https://addons.mozilla.org/en-CA/firefox/collections/17816848/deck-transfer-for-master-duel/) and collection name `deck-transfer-for-master-duel`.~~

+Unfortunately, most other Android browsers do not support extensions.
 Kiwi Browser supports Chrome extensions, but I have not tested or used this browser.

 ## Privacy